 You already know that when you’re searching for a partner in the LGBTQ community, you’re fishing in a smaller pool than most straight cis folks are.
 The best way that you can boost your chances of success in finding love is by picking the right toolkit!

-If you’re looking for fast results, choosing an app that caters specifically to your orientation could be the best bet.
+If you’re looking for fast results, choosing an app that caters specifically to your orientation, such as one with a good reputation for gay dating or one that’s recognized as one of the best lesbian dating sites, could be the best bet.
 But be aware that, depending on where you are located, you might find that some of the dating apps built with the LGBTQ community in mind are under-utilized in your area.

 If you decide to widen your search a little by using a mainstream dating app, make sure to pick one which offers a highly sophisticated search function, so that you can quickly drill down to see only people that you are interested in having a relationship with.
 However, beware of ‘unicorn hunters’, especially if you are a woman!

 As Jacqueline Gualtieri points out, sometimes a woman who is part of a straight couple will create an account to look for someone to join them.
 “Any lesbian on Tinder now knows the frustration of swiping for hours, hoping to match with someone, and only getting matches that lead to messages asking if they’re interested in a threesome,” she says.
 Wise words!
-No one likes feeling slow-played, so be sure to stay on the lookout for anyone who might not be what they seem.
+No one likes feeling slow-played, so, especially if you’re a woman looking to connect with other women, be sure to stay on the lookout for anyone who might not be what they seem.

 - Don’t dismiss ‘straight culture’ dating concerns as irrelevant